-10.41 A.M.
 Matilda announces to family members that ‘Aunty Maggie’ is her heroine.
-I turn away as every adult in the room seems to cast me a concerned look and my mother nudges me in the ribs.
+I look away as every adult in the room seems to chuck me a concerned look and my mother nudges me in the ribs.

 Look around at cheap floral displays and tired looking hotel room.
 Make mental note not to use this hotel when I get married.
 Someday.

 Tell Toby to put his games console away and Harry to spit out his chewing gum.

 Great Aunt Vera locates Matilda, by pointing in her direction with her raised walking stick.
 She is stood talking at the back of the room with a young hotel waiter.